 Volunteering: Sharing Our Talents, Building Our Skills

 We have a talented, knowledgeable team of employees who are enthusiastic to share their wealth of expertise and experience to positively impact our local communities.
 So, we offer all employees 24 hours per year of volunteering time, which can be used to undertake a personal volunteering activity, or to access the range of CSR programmes organised centrally.

 There are opportunities for employees at all levels to share their time, skills and experience; from one-off employability, enterprise and business planning workshops, to ongoing primary tutoring, adult literacy sessions, mentoring and trusteeships.

-In 2019, over 11,500 hours were volunteered by our staff supporting thousands of beneficiaries from our neighbouring communities including pupils, young people, local residents, charities, social enterprises and schools.
+In 2020, over 7,700 hours were volunteered by our staff digitally during the pandemic - supporting thousands of beneficiaries from our neighbouring communities including pupils, young people, local residents, charities, social enterprises and schools.